avaneev/biteopt/README.md

 value's ranking, and not the actual value.
 BiteOpt is a multi-faceted example of a "probabilistic computing" system.

+Python binding is available as a part of [fcmaes library](https://github.com/dietmarwo/fast-cma-es)

 ## Comparison ##

 This "black-box" optimization method was tested on 2000+ 1- to 60-dimensional